network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 available to that flow at that hop is the lowest among all the hops of that flow's path at that moment in time.
-It is important to understand that the existence of a lowest-capacity hop on a network path and a buffer to smooth bursts of data is not itself a problem.
+It is important to understand that the existence of a lowest-capacity hop on a network path, and a buffer to smooth bursts of data, is not itself a problem.
 In a heterogeneous network like the Internet it is inevitable that there is some hop along the path with the lowest capacity for that path.